 “You blow their heads off.
 Next question.”
 At least that’s how most would answer.

-I don’t consider myself a true pacifist.
-My only aim is to be a faithful disciple of Jesus.
-But regardless of your stance on pacifism, if you are a Christian you need to think carefully about the implications of your commitment to follow Jesus even in the most extreme scenarios.
+But if you are a Christian you need to think carefully about the implications of your commitment to follow Jesus even in the most extreme scenarios.

 The Dilemma For a Christian

 Can a disciple of Jesus kill an attacker at the door?
 Maybe (or maybe not).
-But before joining in with the masses and yelling “shoot him!” we would be wise to pause consider the implication of our answer – not as a pacifist, but as a Christian.
+But before joining in with the masses and yelling “shoot him!” we would be wise to pause consider the implication of our answer, not as a conservative or a liberal or a pacifist or any of those things, but as a Christian.